MetOffice/simulation-systems/source/Development/temp_logicals.rst

 .. important::

-    Prior to a ticket containing a temporary logical being committed to the trunk, the developers is expected to open a new ticket which removes the logical after a fixed period.
+    Prior to a ticket containing a temporary logical being committed to ``main``, the developers is expected to open a new ticket which removes the logical after a fixed period.
 This acts as an memory aid that the logical needs to be removed in due course.